Whether in the context of organizations, healthcare, coaching, or in one’s personal life, challenges invariably always

 However, and as it was previously emphasized, traditional approaches to problem-solving often fail to bear productive results.

-What Ai has to offer is a possibility to approach systemic issues from a different angle.
-This has been shown to in fact tackle issues at their root and enable people to be creative in the resolution of these.
+What Ai offers is a possibility to approach systemic issues from a different angle.
+This has been shown to tackle issues at their root and enable people to be creative in resolving these.

 The generation of internal knowledge and new ideas specific to the person or organization is what is sought after in the Ai process.
-In that sense, the objective is not to apply externally sourced and predetermined ideas onto these while stripping their sense of agency and personal perspective.
+The aim is not to apply externally sourced and predetermined ideas, thereby stripping their sense of agency and personal perspective.

-Ai is, therefore, most useful in the context of teambuilding, participatory methods, and giving a clear and positive future direction to the present, that was sketched out by all parties involved.
+Ai is, therefore, most useful in team building, participatory methods, and giving a clear and positive future direction to the present that was sketched out by all parties involved.

-In a case study conducted by Scerri, Innes, and Scerri (2015) among 35 care workers and family members of patients with dementia, for instance, Appreciative Inquiry served to generate an enhanced understanding of what works best for people whose perspective on the matter would have otherwise not been actively considered.
+In a case study conducted by Scerri, Innes, and Scerri (2015) among 35 care workers and family members of patients with dementia, for instance, Appreciative Inquiry generated an enhanced understanding of what works best for people whose perspective on the matter would have otherwise not been actively considered.

-The exploration of positive care experiences facilitated the identification and the range of factors that improved the quality of dementia care services and gave outlines for the hospital management for how to improve the way hospital staff incorporate such care methods in their work.
+This exploration of positive care experiences facilitated factors that improved the quality of dementia care services.
+It also gave outlines for the hospital management for how to improve the way hospital staff incorporate such care methods in their work.

 An Ai Case Study

-A major success in the history of the implementation of Ai involved the BBC, the British Broadcasting Corporation, which at one point suffered from a culture of excessive competition, mistrust and individualism among its 5,000 employee journalists (Mishra & Bhatnagar, 2012).
+A major success in the implementation’s history of Ai involved the BBC, the British Broadcasting Corporation, which at one point suffered from a culture of excessive competition, mistrust and individualism among its 5,000 employee journalists (Mishra & Bhatnagar, 2012).

-While such a culture fostered high creativity levels on an individual basis, the overarching pattern was that the non-existent creativity and collaborative spirit in the context of teamwork and the group was having a crippling effect on the profits of the broadcasting service.
+While such a culture fostered high creativity levels individually, the non-existent collaborative spirit was having a crippling effect on the profits of the broadcasting service.

 In 2002, the director-general, Greg Dyke, decided that it was time for a change and turned to the Appreciative Inquiry approach for guidance.